Jacinta’s story from India: “If I am educated, I can do anything I want”

 Piloting child care system reform in India

 India has the largest child population in the world at 400 million.
 Poverty, illness, disability, displacement and trafficking are among the factors that lead to high numbers of children being separated from their families.
 In 2018, Hope and Homes for Children’s work continued in Jarkhand State with children at risk of being placed into institutional care or at risk of violence because they are already confined to institutional care.
 Working in collaboration with the Government structures and existing child protection mechanisms, our pilot project seeks to demonstrate that all children can flourish in a safe, family environment.
-Read more about our work in India at this link.
+Read more about our work in India.

 You can make a difference